edufuga/geb-example-strong-typing/README.md

 are just simple examples for illustrating the proof of concept of having strongly typed Geb code.

-The idea being the proof of concept is to write tests in a more type safe manner than is currently possible with Geb and Groovy.
+The idea behind the proof of concept is to write tests in a more type safe manner than is currently possible with Geb and Groovy.
 Geb is a Groovy framework that makes heavy use of Groovy's dynamic programming features; the content definition DSL of Geb is based, for example, on